dashincubator/dash-incubator-rules/rules.md

 The App is funded from a series of [Proposals](#64-proposals) submitted to the [Dash Network](https://docs.dash.org/en/stable/governance/understanding.html) on a quarterly basis, with all spending of those funds commissioned and tracked via Tasks owned by Admins within the Bounty System itself and settled via transactions on the Dash blockchain that anyone can verify.

-The amount requested might vary to target the general scale and buffer that Admins and the [PO](#53-proposal-owner) feel the Incubator should aim to spend, but not to deliver specific projects or milestones as there is no centralized planning to do so in the Incubator.
+The amount requested might vary to target the general scale and buffer that the Governance Committee feel the Incubator should aim to spend, but not to deliver specific projects or milestones as there is no centralized planning to do so in the Incubator.

 When certain projects arise that do require specific additional funding, individual proposals should be raised detailing the value proposition and estimated costs of those projects individually.